hajaalin/fijibox/README.md

-fijibox-lifeline
+fijibox
 ================

-Docker container with Fiji lifeline version 2014-06-02.
+Docker container with Fiji.